-The cosigner must be either a U.S. citizen or permanent resident, be at least 24 years old (18 years old if a sibling of the borrower) and must reside in the U.S. If the cosigner is in the U.S. military and is temporarily assigned outside the U.S., a U.S. address or APO address must be provided where mailcan be sent to the cosigner.
+The cosigner must be:

+- at least 24 years old or if a sibling of the borrower, the age of majority in cosigner's state of residence; - either a U.S. citizen or permanent resident; - residing in the U.S.;

+If the cosigner is in the U.S. military and is temporarily assigned outside the U.S., a U.S. address or APO address must be provided where mail can be sent to the cosigner.